 Domesticated Cats: Another History

 Felines are not merely domesticated housecats, in spite of sharing homes with people for over 9,000 years, scientists at the Washington University School of Medication have discovered.
-Senior author Wells Warren, an associate scholar of genes at The Genome Institute at Washington University, stated: "Felines, unlike pet dogs, are truly semi-domesticated."
+Senior author Wells Warren, an associate scholar of genes at The Gnome Institute at Washington University, stated: "Felines, unlike pet dogs, are truly semi-domesticated."
 This means that cats would choose to lead a singular life as an additional reward to stay, and, in time, people would have chosen house cats as the most docile animals to keep as family pets.
 The scientists sequenced a domestic female cat called Cinny that had a degenerative eye condition and whose family tree might be traced back a number of generations.
 They discovered that the primary distinction between these felines and their wild equivalents lay in functions such as particular hair colors and fur patterns, along with facial structures and docility.
 Nevertheless, when crucial qualities such as consuming a meat-based diet and having an exceptional sense of smell, scientists discovered that there was no difference in the genome.

 How Domestic Cats Are Defined